How Proper Nutrition Powers Your Workouts

 Proper nutrition is the foundation of any successful fitness journey.
 You can’t just hit the gym and expect to see results if you’re not fueling your body with the right stuff.
 That means ditching the junk food and sugary drinks and focusing on whole, nutrient-dense foods.

-Dani recommends creating a plan that’s realistic: “Avoid any fad diets!
+We recommend creating a plan that’s realistic: Avoid any fad diets!
 You want something that will mesh with your lifestyle so it works in the long run.
-One good starting point is making sure you’re eating at least three meals a day, and that those meals have protein, carbs and fats!”
+One good starting point is making sure you’re eating at least three meals a day, and that those meals have protein, carbs, and fats.

 Hydration for Peak Performance

-Bottom line, nutrition and exercise go hand in hand.
+Bottom line: nutrition and exercise go hand in hand.
 You can’t just do one without the other and expect to see real progress.
 So, don’t half-ass it.
 Prioritize both and you’ll be well on your way to kicking some serious fitness ass.